olivag/olivag.github.io/_portfolio/blocmetrics.md

 ## Summary

 [Blocmetrics](https://olivag-blocmetrics.herokuapp.com) is an API tracking service and reporting tool that you can use with web apps to track user activity and report results.
-View repository in [GitHub](https://github.com/olivag/blocmetrics).
+View repository on [GitHub](https://github.com/olivag/blocmetrics).

 ## Explanation